Meet Your Therapist

 My goal is to help you feel more connected to yourself, more in control of your story, and more confident in how you show up—in motherhood and in life.

 Therapy isn’t about avoiding hard times.
 It’s about getting to the root of what’s keeping you stuck, understanding where it comes from, and learning how to move through it with clarity and compassion.
-Once you have the support and tools that actually meet you where you are, healing doesn’t have to take forever—and it doesn’t have to feel like you’re doing it all alone.
+It’s about noticing the patterns that keep repeating, facing the parts of yourself you’ve been avoiding, and practicing new ways of responding that actually feel sustainable.
+Once you have the support and tools that meet you where you are, healing doesn’t have to take forever—and it doesn’t have to feel like you’re doing it all alone.

-You start making decisions from a grounded place.
-You stop performing, pleasing, and over-functioning.
-And you begin to live from the version of you that feels the most honest, free, and aligned.
+You start making decisions from a grounded place, guided by what feels right for you instead of what you think you “should” do.
+You stop performing, pleasing, and over-functioning, and instead create space to respond rather than react.
+And you begin to live from the version of yourself that feels the most honest, free, and aligned, showing up fully for your kids, your relationships, and yourself.